 Digital Self Distribution: How To Sell Your Movie Online

-In response, smart distributors are keen to work with filmmakers who, aside from having a great movie, can also demonstrate an ironclad digital self distribution plan.
-In other-words, film distributors seek projects that don’t actually need a distributor.
+Smart movie distributors are eager to work with filmmakers who can demonstrate an ironclad digital self-distribution plan.
+In other words, film distributors seek projects that don't need a distributor.
 Many distributors pay for this privilege.

-Distributors have always worked to acquire projects that offered the lowest risk with the highest potential for reward.
-In the past, a low risk project was one that had a name actor with a ton of international value.
-And these days, because film distribution is increasingly online, a low risk project is one with a famed YouTuber.
+Distributors have always worked to acquire projects that offered the lowest risk and the highest reward potential.
+In the past, a low-risk project had a name actor with a ton of international value.
+These days, because film distribution is increasingly online, a low-risk project is one with a famed YouTuber.

-A distributor naturally assumes the YouTuber will promote the movie to his or her audience.
+A distributor naturally assumes the YouTuber will promote the movie to their audience.
 And by having a famed YouTuber, a distributor does not have to pay marketing money to build word of mouth.
-Less money spent for marketing, equals a lower risk for the distributor.
+Less money spent on marketing equals a lower risk for the distributor.
 And this means a lot more reward for you.

 Digital Self Distribution